Evaluating approximations of the semidefinite cone with trace normalized distance

 \begin{proof} Let $X\in{\cal DDT}^*_n$.
 By (\ref{def:dd}) and (\ref{def:ddt}), we see that for every $i=1,\ldots,n$,

 and for every $1\leq i<j\leq n$,

 Thus, the set ${\cal DDT}^*_n$ can be written as

 Let $\bar{X}$ be an extreme point of ${\cal DDT}^*_n$ and let $N(X)$ be the number of linearly independent inequalities in (\ref{eq:ex:1}), (\ref{eq:ex:4}) and (\ref{eq:ex:5}) that are active (i.e., the equalities hold) at $X\in{\cal DDT}^*_n$.
-By the characterization of extreme points of a polyhedron (see, e.g., Theorem 5.7, \cite{schrijver2003}), we know that
+From a characterization of the extreme points of a polyhedron (see, e.g., Theorem 5.7, \cite{schrijver2003}), we know that

-We prove that $\bar{X}$ satisfies (\ref{xijpro}) by observing the active inequalities at $\bar{X}$.
+Below, we prove that $\bar{X}$ satisfies (\ref{xijpro}) by observing the active inequalities at $\bar{X}$.

 It follows from Tr$(\bar{X})=1$ that $\bar{X}$ has at least one nonzero diagonal element.
 This implies that the number of active inequalities in $(\ref{eq:ex:1})$ at $\bar{X}$ is at most $n-1$.
 Suppose that $n-k$ inequalities in $(\ref{eq:ex:1})$ are active at $\bar{X}$, where $k$ is an integer and $1\leq k\leq n$.
 Below, we show that $k\neq n$ by contradiction.